 Canopy is committed to caring for our urban forest.
-Canopy's work caring for urban trees in Palo Alto and East Palo Alto is as important as planting of new trees.
-Early maintenance and care of trees ensures their health and provides us with lasting benefits.
+Canopy’s work caring for urban trees in Palo Alto and East Palo Alto is as important as our work planting new trees.
+Early maintenance and care of trees ensures their health and provides the community with lasting benefits.

-Canopy volunteers and staff water, mulch, train, prune and inspect our city trees for signs of distress, tending to the well-being of individual trees, as well as the urban forest as a whole.
+Canopy volunteers and staff water, mulch, train, prune, and inspect city and school trees for signs of distress.
+We tend to the well-being of individual trees and contribute to the health of local urban forests overall.

 Learn more about our Tree Care Programs:

 - Young Tree Care Survey: Our annual survey of the health of Palo Alto’s young street trees engages volunteers and educates residents to provide first care and streamline City maintenance.

 - Is Your Tree Thirsty?: Canopy’s outreach efforts remind residents to water young trees and educate the community about watering options and water conservation.

 - Young Tree Care in East Palo Alto: Mulching, training, pruning, weeding, watering and maintaining irrigation are all in a day’s work for Canopy’s Youth Staff, Program Director and Volunteer Tree Care Leaders.
 Group work days provide needed ongoing care for the East Palo Alto Tree Initiative trees.